Forestry Sector Skills Plan

 Development Woodland Officer programme participants with David Bole MICFor, Richard Stanford CB MBE, Dr Helen Manns, Gareth Hopkins and Mark Tomlinson

-A steering team has been established to set the strategic direction for sector skills – agreeing a few key initiatives to collectively pursue will increase momentum and combine sector resources to maximise impact.
+A steering team set the strategic direction for sector skills – agreeing a few key initiatives to collectively pursue to increase momentum and combine sector resources to maximise impact.
+They oversee the strategic delivery of the plan.

 Statement of scope

-The steering team has agreed to focus on core forestry workforce and skills.
+The focus of the Forestry Sector Skills Plan (England) is on core forestry workforce and skills.
 Specifically, focus will be on activities within the woodland, field or forest ‘gates’.
-Out of scope are activities looking back beyond the ‘entry gate’ to areas such as, seed sourcing, nurseries, forestry related science and research roles.
+Out of scope are activities looking back beyond the ‘entry gate’ to areas such as seed sourcing, nurseries, and forestry related science and research roles.
 Also not in scope are activities looking beyond the ‘exit gate’ such as, haulage, sawmilling, first and secondary wood processing.
 Flexibility will be retained to create actions which work across subjects (e.g. arboriculture and agroforestry), nations and the supply chain which improve the core forestry workforce and/or increases the availability of skills needed to meet the anticipated future demands placed on the forestry sector.

-The plan will focus on England actions only, but the other UK nations will be engaged and there should be opportunity for cross border collaboration.
+The plan focuses on England actions only, but the other UK nations are actively engaged through their own plans enabling cross border collaboration.

-Early career arboriculturists and foresters undertaking professional development at an ICF study tour in Knoydart, Stirling (2023)
+Early career arboriculturists and foresters undertaking professional development at an ICF study tour in Glasgow (2023)

 Purpose

-• Set strategic direction, agree scope and timescales
+• set strategic direction, agree scope and timescales for actions,

 There are not enough people with the right skills to support current and anticipated needs in the forestry sector.
 To change this there are several drivers which must be addressed and four key barriers to overcome; data availability, sector structural barriers, career pathways and promotion, and provision.